psychemedia/island-storynotes/godshill_to_do.md

 legs had been previously lied up.
 The limping gait of the animal gave the lantliorn a kind of motion exactly similar to that of a ship's lanthorn, and led the deceived pilot on thefe fatal rocks, a prey to merciless plunderers, who it was said would not even scruple to dispatch any unfortunate individual that survived the wreck, in order to secure their booty more completely.'
-Dreadful traditions of such barbarous contrivances as that mentioned by Tomkins still linger on other coasts besides thatofthebackoftheIsleofWight.
-Thehistoryofwreck- ing, as told by the different legislative enactments which have been passed to prevent tliis savage custom, is a dismal chapter in the records of human and ' Wreck,' greediness cruelty. so writes RIackstone in his Co7}wietitan'es, book iv. part i, chap.
+Dreadful traditions of such barbarous contrivances as that mentioned by Tomkins still linger on other coasts besides that of the back of the Isle of Wight.
+The history of wrecking, as told by the different legislative enactments which have been passed to prevent this savage custom, is a dismal chapter in the records of human and ' Wreck,' greediness cruelty. so writes RIackstone in his Co7}wietitan'es, book iv. part i, chap.